Cfoster01/pythonclassproject/README.md

 ### Additional Project Features
 - Used Jupyter Notebook
 - Used external libraries: Pandas, Bokeh, & SciPy
-- Ran in-depth statistical significance tests using scipy and displayed outputs that could be used for decision making (Line 30 - 36)
+- Ran in-depth statistical significance tests using SciPy and displayed outputs that could be used for decision making (Line 30 - 36)